mintty/mintty/wiki/Tips.md

 Replace `X:\cygwin64` with your cygwin or msys2 root directory path and `Linux_Distribution` with your preferred distribution.
-The suitable icon location for each respective distribution is not easily found; the standalone package would find that for you.
+The suitable icon location for each respective distribution is not easily found; the standalone package would set that up for you in the shortcuts.
+For other invocation (cygwin or Windows command line), mintty finds the suitable WSL icon itself.

-Instead of `-`, you may add an explicit invocation target like `/bin/wslbridge -t -C~ /bin/bash -l` to select your favourite shell, ask for a login shell (`-l`) or set a start directory (`-C`) if desired.
+At the end of the `mintty --WSL` invocation line, you may add an explicit WSL shell invocation like `/bin/bash -l` to select your favourite shell or ask for a login shell (`-l`), or set a start directory (`-C`, before any shell command) if desired.

 If no start directory is otherwise selected, the “Start in:” directory of the shortcut may be set to `%USERPROFILE%`.